Supporting communities with moneys from Vinnies National Bushfire Appeal and from Emergency Relief funds

-Please call us on 13 18 12 if you need assistance with bushfire recovery.
+Call us on 13 18 12 if you need help with bushfire recovery

-The Vinnies Bushfire Appeal was first opened in response to catastrophic bushfires in northern NSW in late September 2019, and later expanded to support the many communities affected by the Black Summer bushfires of 2019-20 across Queensland, NSW, the ACT, Victoria and South Australia.
+The Vinnies Bushfire Appeal was first opened in response to catastrophic bushfires in northern NSW in late September 2019, and later expanded to become a national appeal to support communities affected by the 2019-20 Black Summer Bushfires across Queensland, NSW, the ACT, Victoria and South Australia.

 Funds raised in NSW via the Vinnies Bushfire Appeal have been incredibly important in supporting people and communities impacted by the Black Summer bushfires.
 So far we have distributed $5.4 million of the $8.6 million allocated to NSW from the bushfire funds (this does not include parts of the far NSW South Coast which fall under our Canberra-Goulburn team’s management).
 In addition, $1.2 million has been committed for distribution under the upcoming Community Grants program which will help communities rebuild, focusing on projects with community-wide benefit.
 This brings the total funds spent and committed to $6.6 million.

 Our volunteer members are embedded in communities right across the state and were often the first to render assistance to their neighbours in the immediate aftermath of the bushfires.
 Your generous donations have provided:

 - emergency financial assistance including rent and mortgage payments, car repairs and registration, medical expenses

 - food, clothing and household items

 - crisis accommodation when homes were destroyed or damaged or when people were evacuated, and

 - other financial and emotional support to help get people back on their feet.